Churanta/Flutter-Login-Signup-pages-UI/README.md

 ## Description

-This is a Flutter app that is made for Motocross India.
+This is a Flutter app Created and Designed by 'Churanta Mondal'.

 ## Requirements